ADHD symptoms are stress symptoms

 1.3.
 Forgetfulness

-Forgetfulness5 or memory problems as a symptom of stress:1651415
+Forgetfulness6 or memory problems as a symptom of stress:1761516

-- For the alteration of the functions of the PFC due to the very elevated level of norepinephrine during stress, see under 1.1.
-Attention problems
+- For information on the change in the functions of the PFC due to the very high noradrenaline level during stress, see 1.1 Attention problems

-All of the above symptoms also occur in ADHD, but not in all sufferers.18
+All of the symptoms mentioned also occur in people with ADHD, but not in all people with ADHD.19

-For the alteration of the functions of the PFC by very elevated levels of norepinephrine during stress, see under 1.1.
-Attention Problems.
-The shutdown of the PFC by very high levels of norepinephrine and dopamine during severe stress blocks
+For the change in the functions of the PFC due to the very high noradrenaline level during stress, see 1.1 Attention problems.
+The shutdown of the PFC is blocked by very high noradrenaline and dopamine levels during severe stress

 - The ability to think analytically